El Phantasmo: Heavyweight division (2022–present)

 At Korakuen Hall on December 22, Phantasmo made a stunning return announcing that he was cancer-free and, with a decisive shot to Ren Narita, declared that he would be competing for the NJPW World TV Championship.
 On January 4, 2025, at Wrestle Kingdom 19, Phantasmo won the title in a Four-way match.
 He lost the title to Great-O-Khan at Sakura Genesis.
 He later won the title back from Great-O-Khan at NJPW Wrestling Hizen no Kuni on April 29, 2025.
 On May 3, 2025, Phantasmo defended the NJPW World Television Championship against NEVER Openweight Champion Konosuke Takeshita in a time limit draw.
 It was then announced that Takeshita would defend the NEVER Openweight Championship against Phantasmo at Resurgence.
 At the event, Phantasmo failed to win the NEVER Openweight Championship from Takeshita.On June 29 at Tanahashi Jam, Phantasmo successfully defended the title against Taiji Ishimori.

+On February 27, 2026 at The New Beginning USA, Phantasmo lost the World TV Championship to Konosuke Takeshita, ending his second reign at 304 days.